-Objective and proposed solution: The proposed project aims to develop a new class of endovascular soft robotic actuator for stable, precise, remote based control of rapid, repeatable catheters for in-vitro testing in cardiac phantom, animal cadaver and minimally invasive and safe patient care.
+The proposed project aims to develop a new class of endovascular soft robotic actuator for stable, precise, remote based control of rapid, repeatable catheters for in-vitro imaging in cardiac phantom, animal cadaver and minimally invasive and safe patient care.

-Impact: Novel Collaboration for synergizing interdisciplinary research (soft robotics, clinical science, medical imaging) for surgical intervention in cardiovascular diseases.]
+Novel Collaboration for synergizing interdisciplinary research (soft robotics, clinical science, medical imaging, AI and ML) for surgical intervention in cardiovascular diseases.

 Academic entry requirements:

-Candidates must have (or expect to obtain) a minimum of a UK upper second-class honours degree (2.1) in an Engineering discipline, Materials Science, Physical Sciences, Medical Sciences, Biotechnology or in a related subject.
+Candidates must have (or expect to obtain) a minimum of a UK upper second-class honours degree (2.1) in an Mechanical/Electrical Engineering discipline, Materials Science technology, Physical Sciences (Physics, Chemistry, Biology), Medical Sciences, Biotechnology or in any related subject.

-How to Apply: Applicants must apply via the University’s online application system at https://www.york.ac.uk/study/postgraduate-research/apply/.
+Applicants must apply via the University’s online application system at https://www.york.ac.uk/study/postgraduate-research/apply/.
 Please read the application guidance first so that you understand the various steps in the application process.
-To apply, please select the PhD in Electronic Engineering for October 2022 entry.
+To apply, please select the PhD in Electronic Engineering for October 2023 entry.
 Please specify in your PhD application that you would like to be considered for this studentship.